Six ways to care for your sensitive scalp

 pineapple_12.jpg

 Did you know that dandruff is actually a build-up of dead skin cells that have flaked off the scalp?
-These stubborn flakes of skin can fall onto your shoulders and can also build up on the scalp and cause it to become both dry and itchy[i].
+These stubborn flakes of skin and can also build up on the scalp and cause it to become both dry and itchy.
 The good news is that there is a way to get tough on dandruff without using harsh chemicals.
-Pineapples contain an enzyme called Bromelain which helps break down the protein bonds that dandruff is made from.
-To fight back against flakes use our Irritated Scalp Shampoo.
+Pineapples contain an enzyme called bromelain which helps break down the protein bonds that dandruff is made from.
+To fight back against flakes use our Irritated Scalp Shampoo and Conditioner.
 Packed with pineapple extract, it stimulates circulation in the scalp to help relieve and reduce dandruff.

-If you’ve overlooked caring for your scalp, treat it to a nourishing massage with warm water and hair-friendly herbs.
+If you’ve overlooked caring for your scalp, treat it to a nourishing massage with warm water and hair-friendly herbs such as rosemary.
 Not only will this boost the condition and health of the scalp, it can also help ease tension in the body to help you relax.

 1. Add a few drops of jojoba oil to a bowl